uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 Text enclosed by backticks is a source or assistant you can request, such as `stigma` or `app_support`.

-- UNDERSTANDING A DIAGNOSIS OF SCHIZOPHRENIA
+1. UNDERSTANDING A DIAGNOSIS OF SCHIZOPHRENIA
-  - `seeking_a_diagnosis`:
+  - `11_seeking_a_diagnosis`:
     - How schizophrenia is diagnosed
-    - Symptoms and warning signs - what to look for
+    - Symptoms and early warning signs (what to look for)
+  - `12_what_is_schizophrenia`:
+    - high level overview and introduction covering
+      - definitions
+      - causes
-  - `myths_and_facts`:
+      - self-blame
-    - uplifting information
+      - treatable?
-    - what schizophrenia is and is not
+    - common myths and facts
-  - `stigma`:
+  - `13_stigma`:
     - misconceptions
+      - effect on patient and family
-    - helps to understand and handle misconceptions and the turmoil they produce
+    - understanding others misconceptions and handling the feelings they can cause
     - understanding the illness
-    - effect on patient and family
-    - History of the name of the illness
+    - history of the name Schizophrenia
-  - `who_gets_schizophrenia`:
+  - `14_who_gets_schizophrenia`:
     - prevalence
-    - examples of famous people
+    - examples of successful famous people with Schizophrenia
-    - uplifting information
+    - benefits users with low self-esteem
-- WHY ME?
+2. WHY ME?
-  - `schizophrenia_causes`:
+  - `21_schizophrenia_causes`:
     - About causes of illness
     - genes and environment
+    - benefits users who blame self
+3. SYMPTOMS OF SCHIZOPHRENIA
+  - `31_symptoms`:
+    - more indepth about symptoms
+    - positive, negative, and cognitive symptoms
+    - motivation, attention, memory, emotions, delusions etc...
+  - `32_illness_progression`:
+    - 3 main stages of progression of illness
+    - symptoms and experiences at each stage
+    - other explanations for schizophrenia-like symptoms
+4. DEALING WITH THE DIAGNOSIS: WHAT NOW?
-  - `who_should_i_tell`:
+  - `41_who_should_i_tell`:
-    - who to confide in concerning the illness
+    - who to confide in
-  - `will_i_get_better`:
+  - `42_will_i_get_better`:
     - chances of recovery and improving symptoms
-    - statistics that provide hope
+    - encouraging statistics
-- MANAGEMENT
+5. MANAGEMENT
-  - `management_strategy_intro`:
+  - `51_management_strategy_intro`:
-    - aims of treatment
+    - aims of treatment and overview of treatment plan
     - factors of recovery
+  - `52_medication`:
     - finding an effective treatment plan
     - medication
-      -  which one?
+      - which one to take
-      -  symptoms and side effects
+      - symptoms, effects, side effects, and administration
-  - `sticking_to_medication`:
-    - the importance of sticking to medication
+      - things to discuss with psychiatrist
-  - `coming_off_medication`:
-    - situations and considerations concerning cessation of medication
+      - importance of adherence
+      - when to stop taking
-  - `psychotherapy`:
+  - `53_psychotherapy`:
     - what it is
     - common goals of different approaches
     - things to look for in a therapist
     - cognitive behavioural therapy
+    - group therapy
     - family-focused therapy
     - other types
     - considerations before trying a new approach
-  - `questions_to_consider_asking_therapist`
+    - questions to consider asking your therapist
-  - `psychoeducation`:
+  - `54_psychoeducation`:
     - basic idea
     - when to do it
     - why people benefit
-    - education of friends and family
+    - who should do it
-  - `support_groups`:
+  - `55_support_groups`:
     - benefits
+    - why/when it is useful
-    - if feeling isolated
+    - suitable if user is feeling isolated
-  - `reluctance_to_seek_help`:
+  - `56_reluctance_to_seek_help`:
-    - advice and considerations for caregivers dealing person who does not want help
+    - advice and considerations for when patient does not want help [from both caregivers and patient perspective]
-    - advice for schizophrenic patient who does not want help
-    - about compulsory hospital admission
+    - about compulsory hospital admission (legality)
-- PERSONAL RELATIONSHIPS
+6. PERSONAL RELATIONSHIPS
-  - `personal_relationships`:
+  - `61_personal_relationships`:
     - how schizophrenia impacts personal relationships
     - considerations if planning a family
     - advice for both family members and patients on how to
       - communicate
       - treat each other
     - things to remember when situation gets hard
-  - `work_relationships`:
+  - `62_work_relationships`:
-    - about schizophrenia in relation to the workplace and employer
+    - about schizophrenia in relation to workplace and employer
     - workplace rights
-  - `social_life`:
+  - `63_social_life`:
     - challenges Schizophrenia causes for social life
     - how Psychotherapy can help
     - impact on social life for caregivers
+7. GENERAL HEALTH
+  - `71_health_and_lifestyle_intro`:
+    - general health, risk factors, and lifestyle related struggles for people with Schizophrenia
+    - why health tends to be poorer in Schizophrenics
+  - `72_diet_exercise_sleep_alcohol`:
+    - General info in relation to Schizophrenia
+  - `73_hygiene_and_sex`:
+    - tips and info about personal hygiene for Schizophrenics
+    - sexual desire
-  - `social_life`:
+      - impact of medication
-    - challenges schizophrenia causes for social life
-    - how Psychotherapy can help
-    - impact on social life for caregivers
+      - impact of Schizophrenia
+      - things to consider
-- LIVING WITH SCHIZOPHRENIA
+8. LIVING WITH SCHIZOPHRENIA
+   - `81_living_with_schizophrenia_intro`:
+     - what to do when you start regaining control
+     - triggers of relapse and how to avoid them
-  - `avoiding_stress`
+   - `82_stress`:
-    - about how to avoid stress
+     - about stress and how to avoid it
+   - `83_illegal_drugs`:
+     - illegal drugs and Schizophrenia
+   - `84_depression_and_suicidality`:
+     - signs
+     - how to combat negative thoughts
+     - how to improve mood
+9. ADVOCACY
+   - `91_advance_directive`:
+     - what it is and why it can be useful
+   - `92_legal_rights`:
+     - where to get advice
+     - why it can be good to know them
+10. FURTHER INFORMATION
+   - `101_further_information`:
+     - Links to
+       - support groups
+       - charities
+       - online resources for caregivers and patients
 - `secret_chamber`:
   - suitable for users who are mysterious, and are curious about the red pill!
 - SPECIALIST ASSISTANTS